darajamsat/theshadows/src/herbalism/monographs/yellow-doc.md

 - Relief for people who have become dependent on over the counter laxatives (yellow dock itself is non-habit forming)
 - For people who have had their gallbladder removed – (after healing) – this could be helpful for helping them to break down fats (4)

-Affinity for skin conditions
+skin conditions
 - Chronic skin conditions: acne, boils, eczema, jaundice, and psoriasis
 - burns, ulcerations, sores, scabs, rashes, diabetic ulcers, and hives
 - Appalachian folk herbalists soak dock root in vinegar and apply as a wash on ringworm, rashes, and on animals in cases of mange or saddle sores
 - folk remedy for nettle rash

-Affinity for the respiratory system
+Respiratory system
 - pulmonary hemorrhages
 - Decoction for cough medicine
 - catarrh, chronic sore throat, and tuberculosis
 - dry and irritated cough, laryngitis, and bronchitis

-Affinity for reproductive complaints
+Reproductive complaints
 - hormonal imbalances related to liver congestion and poor fat digestion, such as fibrocystic breasts, uterine fibroids, and menstrual issues.
 - premenstrual syndrome, dysmenorrhea, amenorrhea, menorrhagia, as well as menstrual headaches and acne
-- excess stress hormones for those dealing with chronic pain from conditions such as fibromyalgia **Blood Purifier & Blood Builder**
+- excess stress hormones for those dealing with chronic pain from conditions such as fibromyalgia

+**Blood Purifier & Blood Builder**
 - anemic or low in iron, chronically tired and stressed
 - As it builds iron it also alleviates constipation  (where over the counter iron supplements can cause constipation)